 Instructions

-- In a small heavy bottomed saucepan, melt the butter over medium heat.
+- In a small heavy bottomed saucepan, melt 4 tablespoons unsalted butter over medium heat.

-- Add in the brown sugar, heavy cream, and salt, stirring until the mixture is combined and the sugar has melted.
+- Add ½ cup dark brown sugar, ½ cup heavy cream, and ½ teaspoon sea salt flakes, stirring until the mixture is combined and the sugar has melted.

 - Bring the mixture to a boil, stirring constantly.
 For a thinner sauce, cook for 4 to 5 minutes to a temperature of 227 °F on a digital thermometer.
 For a thicker sauce, cook for 6 to 7 minutes to 238 °F. Any longer than that and the sauce will be too thick.

-- Remove the pan from the heat and stir in the vanilla extract and bourbon, if using.
+- Remove the pan from the heat and stir in 1 teaspoon pure vanilla extract and 1 to 2 tablespoons bourbon, if using.

 - Transfer the sauce to a jar and allow to cool to room temperature.
 It will thicken further upon standing.